50 seeds $3.25

 Sowing Euphorbia polychroma Seeds

-Start seeds indoors in late winter.
-Barely cover the seeds, then refrigerate for 3 weeks.
+Start euphorbia seeds indoors in late winter.
+Barely cover the seeds with soil, then refrigerate for 3 weeks.
 Slow to germinate.
 Full sun to part shade.
-Spacing 24".